Do you accept insurance?

 What if I want you to share information with my other providers?

 I believe that coordination of care can improve positive outcomes in many cases.
 Once you have signed a Release of Information (found on New Patient Forms page), I am happy to talk to your psychiatrist, primary care physician, your previous therapist, your teen’s pediatrician, teachers or school counselor, and even your probation officer is you are seeing me for mandated anger management.

 How do I determine that you are a good fit for me/my issues?

-I am happy to offer a 30 minute, no cost phone conference or in person meeting for you or your teen to meet me and ask any questions about therapy and how I work.
+I am happy to offer a 30 minute, no cost in person meeting for you or your teen to meet me and ask any questions about therapy and how I work.
 I encourage clients to choose carefully when it comes to a therapist.
 Do not be afraid to “interview” the therapist, get a feel for how they work, ask questions about billing/appointment scheduling, meet more than one provider until you find one that is a good fit.
 Come in with a list of questions and concerns you might have and above all, do not step into a “therapy relationship” until it feels right for you.